webqit/quantum-js/README.md

 </details>

-Giving you fine-grained reactivity *at the precision of the individual expression*!
+Giving you fine-grained reactivity *at the precision of the individual expressions*!

-Okay, here's how it works:
+This is what you have of Reflex Functions, and here's how it works:

 Reflex Functions have a distinguishing syntax: a double star notation.